 The most important single paragraph about me:

 I started out in Hollywood where I worked networking editing systems for TV shows in 1992.
 I would go from facility to facility and when one shop had something go wrong, I learned how to fix it so the next time I could help someone else.
 I went from being a courier to building massive editing bays.
 When my partner showed his disdain for how we were treated by the Hollywood types, we packed up and went to a start up ISP.
 I slept on the floors, read books, built servers, and took any work I could.
 I tought myself everything until people started writing books and this was long before people got CS degrees.
-I have always predicted the right technology to adopt before te bandwagon folks join in.
+I have always predicted the right technology to adopt before the bandwagon folks join in.

 What I am looking for:

-I am aiming for a long-term (perm) position, hopefully in the LA area, OR I do love to travel, so consulting that allows me to go onsite to clients is alo fantastic.
+I am aiming for a long-term (perm) position, hopefully in the SF, LA area, OR I do love to travel, so consulting that allows me to go onsite to clients is alo fantastic.
 I have done this to work for companies in Chicago, Las Vegas and San Diego, as well as interntional offices in Asia-Pac for Experian.

 Career-wise, I have spent a lot of time being a coder.
 I would like to apply some of the skills beyond code to where I go.
 Sure, I can be a heads-down kind of guy, but I need to either be able to cut my own path or look to management, leadership and mentorship.
 Anybody can use StackOverflow to find an answer to bring technical value, but I also bring business value to my projects.

 If you want a "shut up and code" guy, that's not me anymore.
 Expect me to give visibility in to projects, timelines and advice when there may be a spot of danger.
 If you are not an involved tech manager, please give me that power otherwise I'll come across as needy when I ask to get bandwidth to fix a mess of code, modernize, or just refactor.
 I have seen it, done it, and if you choose to ignore the iceberg, I am not going to respect you for not respecting my opinion.

 Why so many short/contract positions: